 A Choice for International Students

 The number of studying internationally is increasing every year.
-International Erasmus students choosing to study at LSMU are mostly from Spain, Italy, Latvia, Belgium and Poland.
+International Erasmus students choosing to study at LSMU are mostly from Spain, Italy, France, Turkey and the Czech Republic.

 Brachytherapy, a modern method of treating oncological diseases such as prostate cancer, is successfully applied at the Hospital of LSMU – the only facility in Lithuania where lung transplantations and very complicated heart and lung surgeries are performed.

-LSMU participates in the development of projects that result in new technologies, augmented scientific research and development, renewed and modernized University’s infrastructure: a new Faculty of Nursing is presently under construction.
+LSMU participates in the development of projects that result in new technologies, augmented scientific research and development, and renewed and modernized University infrastructure: a new Faculty of Nursing is presently under construction.

 Don’t miss your chance for